mpcharnley/diff-eqs-eng-book-pretext/README.md

 # Differential Equations - An Introduction for Engineers

 A free online textbook for a first course in differential equations.
 This is the PreTeXt version of the textbook and contains a link to the PDF version as well.
-See [website coming soon].
+See [this website](https://mpcharnley.github.io/DEBook/) for more details on the book.
 This book was created with the *Notes on Diffy Qs* text by Jiri Lebl as a starting point.
 This book has some additional content and was reordered to fit the class that is normally run.
 See https://www.jirka.org/diffyqs/ for information on that text.

 ## Branches
 - ``main`` is the most up-to-date finished branch, and the one that is published to the website.